 There are many opportunities a welding career can unlock for you.
 Welders can work in manufacturing, construction, and industrial maintenance.
 Or, they can work underwater and even in aerospace.
 NASA has many opportunities for welders.
 As technology advances and new discoveries are made, the need for skilled workers will continue to rise.

 If you're interested in a welding career, you can find a welding trade school near you.
 Read further to learn about how the welding industry impacts NASA.

 NASA, the National Aeronautics and Space Administration, has multiple opportunities for aspiring welders to look forward to.
 You will likely need to be a master welder to qualify for a welding job at NASA.

-Recently, NASA created the largest spacecraft welding tool in the world.
+Recently, NASA created the largest spacecraft welding device in the world.
 Known as the Vertical Assembly Center, this welding device stands 170 feet tall and 78 feet wide.
 The success of the Vertical Assembly Center has made way for additional welding tools to be created, ultimately making way for multiple welding jobs to be opened.

 Study welding and other trade school programs: trade school practice tests